The Ragged-Trousered Philanthropists: Background

-Robert Tressell was the pen name of Robert Noonan, a house painter.
-The illegitimate son of Mary Ann Noonan and Samuel Croker (a retired magistrate), he was born in Dublin in 1870 and settled in England in 1901 after a short spell living and working in South Africa.
+Noonan was the illegitimate son of Mary Ann Noonan and Samuel Croker, a retired magistrate.
+He was born in Dublin in 1870 and settled in England in 1901 after a short spell living and working in South Africa.
 He chose the pen name Tressell in reference to the trestle table, an important part of his kit as a painter and decorator.

 Based on his own experiences of poverty and exploitation, and his terror that he and his daughter, Kathleen — whom he was raising alone — would be consigned to the workhouse if he fell ill, Noonan embarked on a detailed and scathing analysis of the relationship between working-class people and their employers.
 The "philanthropists" of the title are the workers who, in Tressell's view, acquiesce in their own exploitation in the interests of their bosses.
 The novel is set in the fictional town of Mugsborough, based on the southern English coastal town of Hastings, where Noonan lived, although its geographical location as described in the book is well away from the actual town of Hastings.

 Noonan completed The Ragged-Trousered Philanthropists in 1910, but the 1,600-page hand-written manuscript was rejected by the three publishing houses to which it was submitted.
 The rejections severely depressed Noonan, and Kathleen Noonan had to save the manuscript from being burnt by keeping it in a metal box under her bed.
 After her father died of tuberculosis, she showed the manuscript to a friend, the writer Jessie Pope.
-Pope recommended the book to her own publisher, Grant Richards, who bought the rights in April 1914 for £25 (equal to approximately £2,959.06 in 2021).
+Pope recommended the book to her own publisher, Grant Richards, who bought the rights in April 1914 for £25 (equal to approximately £2,959 in 2021).
 A much-abridged version was published that year in the United Kingdom, and an even more abridged version — 90,000 words, from the original 250,000 — in 1918.
 It was also published in Canada and the United States in 1914, in the Soviet Union in 1920, and in Germany in 1925.
 The publisher removed much of the socialist ideology from the first edition.
 An unabridged edition with Noonan's original ending was published in 1955, edited by F. C. Ball, who also wrote two biographies of Tressell, Tressell of Mugsborough (1951), and One of the Damned: The Life and Times of Robert Tressell (1973).